 Communications and Media Competencies

 - This course is designed to develop students’ knowledge of how media information is produced and consumed.
 The course will give an overview of various media phenomena that may influence our view of the world (e.g. agenda setting, misinformation, manipulative techniques, etc.) — and provide a better understanding of factors driving our trust in information.
-The ultimate goal of the course is to help students critically assess information in the predominantly digital environment and spot their own biases in media consumption.
-During this course students will learn not only to apply analytical and critical skills while consuming media, but also to proactively use rhetoric and argumentation in a public discussion.
+The ultimate goal of the course is to help students critically assess information in the digital environment and spot their own biases in media consumption.
+During this course students will learn not only to apply analytical and critical skills while consuming online media, but also to proactively use rhetoric and argumentation in a public discussion.

 - Students will learn to assess and adjust personal media consumption habits;